 There are both public and private market Buyside investment firms.
 Public Market Investors are Hedge Fund and Mutual Fund Investors, who invest in the Equity Market and/or the Credit Market.
 Private Market Investors, on the other hand, consist of Venture Capital (VC) Fund, Growth Equity Fund, and Leveraged Buyout (LBO) Investors These investors purchase private interests in companies ranging from small stakes to purchases of entire businesses.

-On the Sellside…the Investment Bank is the central player, with four key divisions: Investment Banking, Capital Markets, Sales and Trading and Research.
-Each division provides different services ranging from transaction execution services for public market investors to advisory and capital raising services to large corporate companies.
+On the Sellside…the Investment Bank is the central player, with four key divisions: Investment Banking, Capital Markets, Sales and Trading, and Research.
+Each division provides different services ranging from transaction execution services for public market investors to advisory and capital raising services for large corporate companies.

 And there you have it!
 Hopefully, we’ve clarified the meaning of the terms Buyside vs Sellside and the roles played by the various firms within each group.